theogab/bite/README.md

 **Joint Inter- and intraspecific Variance Evolution**

-This is the repository for the jive R package.
+This is the working repository for the jive R package.
 The original source code was obtained as supplementary data from Kostikova et al. (2016), but this version includes many improvements and updates.

 ## About